 - Publications: The data from this survey are published annually in a publication series reporting on all fields of study, the latest edition of which is Doctorate Recipients from U.S. Universities: 2014.

 Additional data from this survey for earlier years are published in Science and Engineering Doctorates: 1960–91 (NSF 93-301).
 Also available is the interagency report U.S. Doctorates in the 20th Century, which provides an overview of the development of a national resource—the American system of doctoral education—from 1900 to 1999.

 Information from the survey is also included in the series Science and Engineering Degrees, in Science and Engineering Degrees, by Race/Ethnicity of Recipients, in Science and Engineering Indicators, and in Women, Minorities, and Persons with Disabilities in Science and Engineering.

-Access to restricted data for researchers interested in analyzing microdata can be arranged through a licensing agreement.
+- Restricted access: Access to restricted data for researchers interested in analyzing microdata can be arranged through a licensing agreement.

 Human Resources Statistics Program